Larray

-Larri Merritt (born July 22, 1998), professionally known as Larray, is an American media personality and YouTuber.
+Larri Lajon Merritt (born July 22, 1998), professionally known as Larray, is an American media personality and YouTuber.
 He produces comedic video content on his YouTube channel, and was part of the collaborative TikTok collective known as The Hype House.
 After initially gaining prominence on Vine, he started uploading videos onto YouTube after the former became defunct.

 Career

 Before becoming a member of The Hype House in January 2020 to late 2020, he had accumulated over 6 million subscribers on his personal YouTube channel, in addition to approximately 12.8 million followers on his personal TikTok account.
 He was nominated in the Breakout Creator category at the 9th Streamy Awards in December 2019.
 His three novelty songs "First Place", "Last Place" and "Canceled" together spent 42 weeks on Billboards Comedy Digital Tracks chart before its abolishment in January 2020, with the former gaining over 41 million views on YouTube, and ranking at number 13 on the 2018 year-end chart.

 Merritt is openly gay.
 In August 2022, he launched a virtual restaurant that sells mac and cheese.
-In May 2023, Merritt released the "Cancelled" remix with Twaimz, on which he dissed Kai Cenat, IShowSpeed, Adin Ross, and Dream, among others.
-This garnered 12 million views on YouTube.